New Protections for NY State Renters

 The 5-day notice simply tells the tenant that the rent is late.
 If rent is not paid on time, the landlord may serve a written demand to pay rent within 14 days or an eviction will be filed.
 This document must be served in the same way as official court papers.

 If rent has not been paid by the date on the 14-day notice, the landlord may serve two documents: a Notice of Petition and a Petition.
 The Notice of Petition states the details of when and where the Court Appearance will be and what will happen if the tenant doesn’t come to court.
 Usually, not showing up to court results in a default eviction.
-The Petition explains the basis for the evictions proceeding.
+The Petition explains the basis for the eviction proceeding.
 In the case of rent that hasn’t been paid, it explains that the tenant is being taken to court because they owe money.
 These documents are served together.
 Both must be served no later than 10 days before the court date that’s written on the Petition.
-If rent is paid in full at any point before the court date, the landlord must accept the payment and drop the eviction.
+If rent is paid in full at any point before the court date, the landlord must accept the payment and stop the eviction.

 There are new protections for tenants who are facing eviction after complaining about bad conditions.
 Now, proof that a tenant made a complaint about conditions within a year of an eviction being filed creates a presumption that the eviction is in retaliation for the complaint.
 That evidence can be used as a defense in court at an eviction proceeding.
 The new law covers tenants who complained directly to the landlord or their agent as well as complaints to government agencies.
 Tenants who take part in a tenants’ organization may also raise retaliation as a defense.